Mohamed-Ishak/Weather-Application/README.md

 in test I have created the required Scenarios in the utils package I have implements AppiumUtils and AppiumActions which inheret the utils

-I have Integrate the Frame work with Extent Report
+I have Integrate the Framework with Extent Report